dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-08-bayesian-prerequisites-sampling.md

 ## MCMC

-MCMC methods are extensions of previous methods when previous methods are slow to compute.
+Markov chain Monte Carlo methods are extensions of previous methods when previous methods are slow to compute.

 This is why when we think of sampling methods we often think of MCMC.